Author: Gloria Qiao, Founder & CEO of Trusli

 A patent is an exclusive right granted to an invention, which can be a new product or a new way to do something.
 A patent is by definition granted within a certain territory and time.
 Once granted, the patent owner has the right to prevent or stop others from commercially exploiting the patented product or invention.
 A patentable invention must be novel (new or different from prior art), non-obvious (not an obvious variation from prior art), and useful.

 There are three types of patents: utility, design, and plant.
 A utility patent is the most common type, covering processes, the composition of matter, machines, and new and useful manufacturers.
-One can obtain a utility patent for new and useful improvements of existing products or processes.
+One can obtain a utility patent for new and useful improvements to existing products or processes.
 A design patent is a patent for the shape or configuration of an object.
 The design must be inseparable from the object to obtain a design patent.
 It only protects the appearance of an object.
 To protect the functional or structural features, you must get a utility patent.
 The last type, a plant patent, specifically protects new and distinctive plants.

 As mentioned above, a patent is, by definition, territorial.
 In the US, a patent must be filed with the USPTO.
 There are two types of filings: provisional and non-provisional.
-A provisional patent is like a placeholder that starts protecting a new invention from being copied during the 12 month period before a formal patent application is filed.
+A provisional patent is like a placeholder that starts protecting a new invention from being copied during the 12-month period before a formal patent application is filed.
 Once filed, you can say that your invention is “patent pending.”
 A non-provisional patent is an official application that the USPTO reviews and determines whether to grant you the patent.
 When you file a non-provisional patent, you can also file an international patent application leveraging the Patent Cooperation Treaty.

 How long do patents last?